Fitting and Assessment for Contact Lens

 Soft Contact Lenses

-Today, with the introduction of newer materials like silicone hydrogels, which allow more oxygen to reach the eye, patients find it easier and more comfortable than ever to wear soft lenses.
+Today, with the introduction of newer materials like silicone hydrogels, which allow more oxygen to reach the eye, patients find it easier and more comfortable than ever to wear contact lenses.

 Hard Contact Lenses/Rigid Gas Permeable (RGP) Lens

-Hard contact lenses are not as awfully uncomfortable as they were before, which were called PMMA lenses.
+Hard lenses are no longer as uncomfortable as they were before, when they were called PMMA lenses.
 It requires some time for the eyes to adjust to the lenses when you first start wearing them, but after this initial adaptation period, most find RGP lenses are as comfortable as soft ones.

 Modern rigid gas permeable contacts allow oxygen to pass directly to keep the cornea healthy.
-In fact, modern rigid gas permeable contacts allow more oxygen to reach the cornea than most soft contact lenses.
+In fact, modern rigid gas-permeable contacts allow more oxygen to reach the cornea than most soft contact lenses, preventing blurred vision.

 They also have better durability, deposit resistance and a less complicated cleaning process.